Government Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for government roles in Washington DC?

 H-1B visas dominate government contractor positions, especially for technical and analytical roles.
 O-1 visas are common for senior policy experts and international relations specialists.
 TN visas serve Canadian and Mexican professionals in government consulting.
-L-1 visas apply to multinational contractors transferring employees to DC operations, while J-1 exchange programs support international development organizations.
+L-1 visas apply to multinational contractors transferring employees to DC operations, while J-1 visa exchange programs support international development organizations.

 Which areas of Washington DC have the most government sponsorship jobs?